eduardopaaaa/JEP/README.md

 I used multiple websites to get ideas and troubleshoot (mainly JQuery and css changes)

-Overall, i wanted to start with a black greeting page, where you can click on it and it takes you directly to the bulk of the general info.
+Overall, I wanted to start with a black greeting page, where you can click on it and it takes you directly to the bulk of the general info.

 I plan to keep this page updated with new features, so i added a update schedule as a header